Skip to main content

 • Log or display the headlines and URLs for quick access and further processing.

-The sample below shows you how to aggregate news using batch tasks:
+The steps below show you how to aggregate news using the AgP JS SDK:

 const sources = [